sheodox/Overseer/readme.md

-# Game Voter
+# Overseer

-This is just a simple server that helps you and your friends choose a game to play.
-It's an easy voting app with a persistent list of games to pick from.
+This is a home automation control center.
+Currently it just interacts with Hue light bulbs.